 If you have been assessed as needing to receive non-residential care, please download and read our ‘Paying for your non-residential care and support' guide.

 Paying towards care and support in a residential or nursing home

-If you have been assessed as needing to receive care and support in a registered care home, please download and read our ‘Paying towards your Care and Support in a Residential or Nursing Home’ factsheet.
+If you have been assessed as needing to receive care and support in a registered care home, please download and read our ‘Paying for your residential care and support’ guide.

 Buying your own care and support

 Managing your care and support finances

-We want to help support you to make informed, affordable and long term financial decisions about your care.
+We want to help you to make informed, affordable and long term financial decisions about your care and support.